China's Toy Market

 I. Market Overview

 Toys in the Chinese market can be classified broadly into electronic, mechanical, plastic and wooden toys.
-In addition to traditional offerings, models, licensed toys (including movie spin-offs, cartoon characters, etc), dolls, high-tech toys, educational toys, internet-connected toys and toys for adult recreation and entertainment have continued to come onto the market.
+In addition to traditional offerings, models, licensed toys (including movie spin-offs, cartoon characters, etc), high-tech toys and educational toys (including ‘STEM’ – Science, Technology, Engineering and Mathematics – items) have continued to come onto the market.

-According to data from market research company Euromonitor, the total retail sales of toys and games in China have soared from RMB111.8 billion in 2012 to RMB276.5 billion in 2017, registering an average annual growth rate of 19.9%.
-In 2017, retail sales of traditional toys and games increased by 7.4% year-on-year to RMB74.43 billion, representing 26.9% of total market turnover, while retail sales of electronic toys and games increased by 24.1% year-on-year to RMB202.07 billion, accounting for 73.1% of total market turnover.
+According to data from market research company, Euromonitor, the total retail sales of toys and games in China soared from RMB135.6 billion in 2013 to RMB324.1 billion in 2018, an average annual growth rate of 19.1%.
+In 2018, retail sales of traditional toys and games increased by 7.1% year-on-year to RMB79.74 billion, representing 24.6% of total market turnover, while retail sales of electronic toys and games increased by 20.9% year-on-year to RMB244.31 billion, accounting for 75.4% of total market turnover.

-As of 2016 there were around 236 million children under the age of 14 on the mainland, the year when China began the full implementation of the two-child policy under the 13th Five-Year Plan (2016-2020).
-The National Health and Family Planning Commission predicts that the number of newborns will climb to between 17.5 million and 21 million annually during the period.
+As of 2017 there were around 233 million children under the age of 14 on the mainland, the year when China began the full implementation of the two-child policy under the 13th Five-Year Plan (2016-2020).
+The National Health and Family Planning Commission predicts that the number of new-borns will climb to between 17.5 million and 21 million annually during the period.
 This, along with China’s steady economic growth, should mean that toy market prospects are rosy.

 High-tech electronic toys have become increasingly popular in recent years.
 Interactive, electronic toys with relatively high technology content have emerged as mainstream items.
-Another growth area is educational toys inspiring children’s imagination and creativity and enhancing their in-hand coordination skills.
+Another growth area is educational toys, inspiring children’s imagination and creativity and enhancing their coordination.
 Toys that combine learning and fun are well received by children and parents alike.

-E-sports games have witnessed rapid growth on the Chinese mainland in recent years and their development has fuelled the growth of the electronic toy market.
-E-sports games are played using electronic devices, such as computers and video game consoles.
-E-sports games typically emphasise players trying to outwit rivals through move and countermove.
-Figures released by market research company, Newzoo, show that total revenues of the top 25 games distributors around the world reached US$94.1 billion in 2017, with four of them being Chinese companies, namely Tencent, NetEase, Perfect World, and 37Games.
-Among the market leaders worldwide, Tencent ranked first with a revenue of US$18.1 billion and a growth rate of 51%, accounting for 15% of total global games market revenues.
-The company also maintained its position as the largest in the sector for five consecutive years.
+E-sports games have witnessed rapid growth in mainland China in recent years and their development has fuelled the growth of the electronic toys market.
+E-sports games are played using electronic devices, such as computers and video game consoles, with gameplay typically emphasising players trying to outwit rivals through move and countermove.
+At present, the total value of China’s e-sports market is RMB88 billion.
+Figures released by market research company, Newzoo, show that total revenue of the top 25 games distributors around the world was US$107.3 billion in 2018, with four such distributors mainland-based - Tencent, NetEase, 37Games and Perfect World.

-According to Euromonitor data, children under six are the main consumers of traditional toys and games, accounting for about 48% of retail sales.
-Parents tend to buy educational toys so that their children can prepare for school as they play.
-Due to the popularity of electronic games, the percentage of children aged seven to 19 playing with traditional toys and games has dropped from 41.5% in 2016 to 39% in 2017.
+According to Euromonitor data, children under six are the primary market for traditional toys and games, accounting for about 50.4% of retail sales.
+The percentage of children aged seven to 19 engaged with traditional toys and games, meanwhile, has dropped from 39% in 2017 to 36.6% in 2018.
+This is possibly because, over recent years, parents tend to buy educational toys rather than simple diversions.

 Source: Global Trade Atlas